loshadki/whichmacshouldibuy/content/_index.md

 I said that Macs aren't cheap.
 Now I am going to say the opposite.
 Macs aren't that expensive.
 Many people compare Mac to Windows laptops or desktops, which have similar configurations for half of the price.
-Disk space can be similar 512Gb, and RAM and CPU, but there are always caveats.
+Disk space can be similar `512 GB`, and RAM and CPU, but there are always caveats.
 Disks can have different speeds.
-It can be NVME SSD with 5Gb/s or regular SSD with speeds up to 500Mb/s, or it could be an HDD with speeds just up to 150Mb/s (that is a difference in 33 times).
+It can be NVME SSD with `5 GB/s` or regular SSD with speeds up to `500 MB/s`, or it could be an HDD with speeds just up to `150 MB/s` (that is a difference in 33 times).
 I will talk more about the Disk speed later.

 The same can be about the CPU, RAM speeds, and the most important, a screen.